Lýsing:

 - Strategic investment appraisal: an iterative model

-- Modelling and monitoring strategy: the balanced scorecard and other non-financial measures
+- Supporting strategy: the balanced scorecard and other non-financial measures

 - Common characteristics of balanced scorecards